 Portfolio Workshop (Preliminary Exam Certification)

-Before you can move on to candidacy for the Ph.D., you must receive Preliminary Certification from the department.
-Your entire Ph.D. committee will participate in this oral discussion of the portfolio, which can have a duration up to two-and-a-half hour oral discussion of the portfolio (typically held in April of the third year).
-The first half of the workshop will focus on your three fields, and you will be expected to demonstrate fluency in the key themes in these fields.
-The second half of the workshop will focus on your dissertation prospectus and plans for research.
+Before students can proceed to candidacy for the Ph.D., they must receive Preliminary Certification from the department.
+The student's entire Ph.D. committee will participate in this oral discussion of the portfolio, which can have a duration up to two-and-a-half hours.
+The first half of the workshop will focus on the three fields, and students will be expected to demonstrate fluency in the key themes in these fields.
+The second half of the workshop will focus on the dissertation prospectus and plans for research.

-If you fail to defend your portfolio by the end of the fifth (Track 1) or sixth (Track 2) semesters, they risk not being allowed to continue in the program.
-If your Ph.D. committee feels that you have not performed adequately, you will be allowed to reschedule the workshop only if the entire committee supports this recommendation (pending approval of the Graduate Dean).
+If the student fails to defend their portfolio by the end of the fifth (Track 1) or sixth (Track 2) semesters, they risk not being allowed to continue in the program.
+If their Ph.D. committee feels that the student has not performed adequately, she/he will be allowed to reschedule the workshop only if the entire committee supports this recommendation (pending approval of the Graduate Dean).
 All Ph.D. committee members must participate in the workshop, with no more than one member participating via conference call (current COVID-19 pandemic circumstances excepted).